YuanyuanSong99/Lagrange1/_posts/2016-01-01-welcome-to-lagrange.md

 image: portrait.png
 ---

 Hey there!
 I'm a postdoc at MIT, working with Dr. Gaël Forget in Prof. Mick Follows group.
-My research interests lie broadly in interaction between pole regions (Arctic and Antarctica) and mid-latitude climate, ocean heat transport and storage under climate change, as well as long-term trend and decadal varibility in atmosphere and ocean.
+My research interests lie broadly in interaction between polar regions (Arctic and Antarctica) and mid-latitude climate, ocean heat transport and storage under climate change, as well as long-term trend and decadal varibility in atmosphere and ocean.

 The key scientific questions to me are: